robomantic/sr-teleop/cyberglove/README.md

 **cyberglove** is a generic ROS interface to Immersion's Cyberglove dataglove.
 It reads the data from the Cyberglove, calibrate them using a calibration file and stream them to 2 different `/joint_states` topics: one for the raw data the other one for the calibrated data.
-There's a utility in `sr_control_gui` which can be used to generate a calibration file for a specific user in a few steps.
+There's a utility in `sr_visualization` which can be used to generate a calibration file for a specific user in a few steps.

-If the button on the wrist is off, the glove won't publish any data.
+If the button on the wrist is off, the glove won't publish any data (version 2 and above).

 The calibration file can't be dynamically loaded for the time being, so if you change the calibration then don't forget to restart the cyberglove node.